How to Stop Drinking Alcohol

 What Benefits Can You Expect?

-Those who quit alcohol can expert all sorts of payoffs from simple, tangible perks like extra money in the bank account to a healthier, more energized body, better relationships, and more time to do the things you love (minus a hangover.)
-Long term, quitting drinking can have a host of positive effects on the health of your liver, heart, blood pressure, and immune system.
+Those who quit alcohol can experience all sorts of payoffs from simple, tangible perks like extra money in the bank account to a healthier, more energized body, better relationships and more time to do the things you love (minus a hangover.)
+Long term, quitting drinking can have a host of positive effects on the health of your liver, heart, blood pressure and immune system.

 Just like alcohol consumption is a very personal matter, so is the decision to fully abstain or decrease your consumption.
-Everyone’s relationship with alcohol looks different and it may change over the course of your life and during certain life events.
+Everyone’s relationship with alcohol looks different and it may change throughout your life and during certain life events.

 If you’re an alcoholic or someone suffering from any substance abuse and need support, please reach out to the Substance Abuse and Mental Health Services Administration's free, confidential 24/7 national hotline at 1-800-662-HELP (4357).